 The great news is that cannabis has been able to stop seizures when pharmaceuticals have stopped working.
 If your child was afflicted, you would do anything…but $100,000 a year is out of reach for most families.

 According to a 2015 study that appeared in Neurology, pharmaceuticals for MS treatment in the United States have ballooned from just over $16,000/year in 2004 to a whopping $60,000/year, barely a decade later!
 Fortunately, many of these costs are covered by private health insurance and government programs.

-It certainly doesn’t cost $16,000/year to treat MS with cannabis, and—pending a world-ending disaster like a blight that kills cannabis plants —the price of a plant will never increase by four times over the course of a decade.
+It certainly doesn’t cost $16,000/year to treat MS with cannabis.
+Pending a disaster like a blight, the price of a plant will never increase by four times in ten years.
 This medicine, again, is not usually subsidized.
 The average cost for treating the symptoms of MS with cannabis would be $300 per month or $3600 per year.
 This includes access to cannabis oil and topicals.